Mogamulizumab and Pembrolizumab in Treating Patients with Relapsed or Refractory Diffuse Large B Cell Lymphoma

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, interstitial lung disease or active, non-infectious pneumonitis, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements

-- Patients are excluded from this study if pregnant or breastfeeding, or expecting to conceive or father children within the projected duration of the trial, starting with the screening visit through 120 days after the last dose of trial treatment
+- MK-3475 (pembrolizumab) and KW-0761 (mogamulizumab) may have adverse effects on a fetus in utero; furthermore, it is not known if MK-3475 (pembrolizumab) or KW-0761 (mogamulizumab) has transient adverse effects on the composition of sperm; patients are excluded from this study if pregnant or breastfeeding or expecting to conceive or father children within the projected duration of the trial, starting with the screening visit through 180 days after the last dose of trial treatment

 - Has a known history of active tuberculosis (TB)

-I. To determine the maximum tolerated dose (MTD) or recommended phase 2 dose (RP2D) of mogamulizumab when administered in combination with pembrolizumab in patients with relapsed, refractory lymphomas.
+I. To determine the maximum tolerated dose (MTD) or recommended phase 2 dose (RP2D) of KW-0761 (mogamulizumab) when administered in combination with MK-3475 (pembrolizumab) in patients with relapsed, refractory diffuse large B-cell lymphoma.
 (Phase I)

 II.
-To assess the safety and tolerability of mogamulizumab when administered in combination with pembrolizumab in patients with relapsed, refractory lymphomas.
+To assess the safety and tolerability of KW-0761 (mogamulizumab) when administered in combination with MK-3475 (pembrolizumab) in patients with relapsed, refractory diffuse large B-cell lymphoma.
 (Phase I)

 III.
-To assess the 12-month progression-free survival of mogamulizumab when administered in combination with pembrolizumab compared to pembrolizumab alone in patients with relapsed and refractory diffuse large B-cell lymphomas.
+To assess the progression-free survival of KW-0761 (mogamulizumab) when administered in combination with MK-3475 (pembrolizumab) compared to MK-3475 (pembrolizumab) alone in patients with relapsed and refractory diffuse large B-cell lymphomas.
 (Phase II)

 I. To observe and record anti-tumor activity.
 (Phase I)

 II.
-To assess the overall response rate, complete response rate, partial response rate, duration of response of mogamulizumab and pembrolizumab compared to pembrolizumab alone in patients with relapsed and refractory diffuse large B-cell lymphomas.
+To assess the overall response rate, complete response rate, partial response rate, duration of response of KW-0761 (mogamulizumab) and MK-3475 (pembrolizumab) compared to MK-3475 (pembrolizumab) alone in patients with relapsed and refractory diffuse large B-cell lymphomas.
 (Phase II)

-I. To determine whether 12-month progression-free survival of mogamulizumab and pembrolizumab when administered to patients with relapsed and refractory diffuse large B-cell lymphomas differs based on the presence or absence of mutations in B2M or CD58 or amplifications in PD-L1.
+I. To determine whether the progression-free survival of KW-0761 (mogamulizumab) and MK-3475 (pembrolizumab) when administered to patients with relapsed and refractory diffuse large B-cell lymphomas differs based on the presence or absence of mutations in B2M or CD58 or amplifications in PD-L1.

 II.
-To determine whether 12-month progression-free survival of mogamulizumab and pembrolizumab when administered to patients with relapsed and refractory diffuse large B-cell lymphomas differs based on changes in CD8 T-cell, natural killer (NK) cell, and FoxP3+ regulatory T cell (Treg) prevalence in response to therapy as measured by immunohistochemistry.
+To determine whether the progression-free survival of KW-0761 (mogamulizumab) and MK-3475 (pembrolizumab) when administered to patients with relapsed and refractory diffuse large B-cell lymphomas differs based on changes in CD8 T-cell, natural killer (NK) cell, and FoxP3+ regulatory T cell (Treg) prevalence in response to therapy as measured by immunohistochemistry.

 III.
-To determine whether mogamulizumab and pembrolizumab alters the prevalence, immunophenotype and function of peripheral blood regulatory T-cells as well as effector CD4 and CD8 T-cells by multi-parametric flow cytometry.
+To determine whether KW-0761 (mogamulizumab) and MK-3475 (pembrolizumab) alters the prevalence of peripheral blood CCR4+/FoxP3+ regulatory T-cells as well as effector CD4 and CD8 T-cells by multi-parametric flow cytometry.

 OUTLINE: This is a phase I, dose-escalation study of mogamulizumab followed by a phase II study.
 Patients are randomized to 1 of 2 arms.